Lieder-Lab/liederDB/README.md

 >
 >The 'balance' means a balance way of the kernel running.
 Every table would be stored in memory (RAM), but if it don't have enough memory to save all tables, kernel will transfer some tables into hard disk.
 Of course, if you need those tables transferred in the hard disk again, the 'runMode' may spend more time than the 'hardSpeed' one.
 But this only occurs when memory (RAM) is not enough for your data, other than this, the 'balance' has almost as fast as the 'hardSpeed'.
 So the 'balance' is recommended most.
 The upgrade version of the 'balance' can refer to the 'smoothBalance'.
 >
->The 'smoothBalance' is similar with the 'balance' one, the difference is the way to handle memory warning.
+>The 'smoothBalance' is similar to the 'balance' one, the difference is the way to handle memory warning.
 That is when it don't have enough memory to save all tables, kernel will transfer some tables into hard disk one by one until move out enough space to run.
 So the 'smoothBalance' kept fast in case of security greatly.
 So the 'balance' is recommended most.
 >
 >The 'memorySave' means all data would be saved on the hard disk after every operation, so this 'runMode' means the slowest speed and the minimum memory storage (although it won't be particularly slow, but it means more times hard disk reads and writes, it depends on the hard disk read and write speed of your hardware).